kpetersen/kpetersen.github.io/words/_posts/2012-1-5-artistry.markdown

 In July, Jen and I attended a Creative Keepsakes convention in Houston.
 I had a great time shopping, taking classes, and meeting other like-minded women.
 One of the booths that caught my interest was put on by a Heritage Makers consultant named [Kelly Doan](http://www.publishwithme.blogspot.com/).
 I was intrigued by how easy she made digital scrapbooking look.
-I'd been interested in it since 2009, when my friend and awesome photographer Mallory did a photo shoot with Scott and me and then made our Christmas cards.
+I'd been interested in it since 2009, when my friend and awesome photographer (seriously -- check her out!!!)
+[Mallory Buck](http://mallorybuckphotography.com) did a photo shoot with Scott and me and then made our Christmas cards.
 I'd had no idea that you could do something like that without using pre-made designs like those at Shutterfly, Snapfish, Walmart, etc. Now, Mallory is a PhotoShop genius; I needed to start somewhere easier, smaller, which is why I was so drawn to Heritage Makers.
 I cannot tell you how much fun I've had with Heritage Makers since joining!
 Check out my [Scraps](http://worldsmyoyster.com/scraps/) page to see what all I've done.